mramshaw/ML_at_Scale/README.md

 ## Overview

+> ___"Moore's Law is dead."___ - Bill Dally, NVIDIA Chief Scientist

+The above quote was in reference to increasing hardware performance to train and test large datasets.
+But to increase the performance and scale of human operations, the standard approach is for increasingly specialized roles.

 ML is all well and good, but in a business context it must be able to deliver value to the business.
-For that reason, it makes sense to create specialist roles within a business ML department.
+For that reason, it makes sense to create specialist roles within a businesses' ML department.

 ![ML at Scale](images/ML.svg)